-- Tracks student data including but not limited to: international requirements, research defense, comprehensive exams, and exit data.
+- Tracks student data including but not limited to: international requirements, dissertation/thesis information and exit data.

 - Creates student files and records during the admissions process.
 Handles and/or disposes of student records in appropriate & confidential manner.

-- Creates and distributes confidential letters and dismissal notices.
+- Creates and distributes confidential letters, exam/capstone results, and dismissal notices.

-- Independently and thoroughly collects and records course syllabi, and other materials as needed, and posts updated materials on SOLES websites or drives.
+- Independently and thoroughly collects and records course syllabi, and other materials as needed, and posts updated materials on SOLES websites, faculty directory pages or drives.

 - Assists faculty as needed with final grades, follows up on incomplete forms and removal of incomplete forms in collaboration with faculty and the registrar’s office.

-- Supports the processing and distribution of information related to course evaluations for all COUN and MFTS courses.
+- Supports the processing and distribution of information related to course evaluations for all Learning and Teaching (EDTE, EDUC, EDSP) courses.
 Is responsible for timely and confidential handling of results.

 - Orders and maintains Departmental office supplies.

-- Ensures proper maintenance of facilities in the Department of Counseling & Marital and Family Therapy and/or reports needs to the SOLES office of Budget and Operations.
+- Ensures proper maintenance of facilities in the Department of Learning and Teaching and/or reports needs to the SOLES office of Budget and Operations.